ENCODE-DCC/hic-pipeline/docs/reference.md

 * `chrsz`
 * `reference_index`

+If you are using a standard reference assembly like `GRCh38` or `mm10`, you should also specify it for the `assembly_name` input.

-#### From hic file for loop and TAD calls
+#### From hic file for annotations

-Runs the pipeline starting with a `.hic` file for loop and TAD calling.
+Runs the pipeline starting with a `.hic` file for producing annotations.

 *Required inputs*
 * `input_hic`